 Free Crochet Peep Pattern Easter bunny

-These bunnies are perfect as Easter basket stuffers, springtime décor, or cuddly toys for the little ones in your life.
+These bunnies are perfect as Easter basket stuffers, springtime dรฉcor, or cuddly toys for the little ones in your life.
 And the best part?
-This is a no-sew pattern — everything is worked in one piece, making it fast, fuss-free, and totally beginner-friendly.
+This is a no-sew pattern โ everything is worked in one piece, making it fast, fuss-free, and totally beginner-friendly.

-Would you like pair these peeps with an Easter basket and Easter eggs?
-Then you won’t want want to miss this classic Easter basket pattern and these adorable crochet Easter eggs.
+If you like, you can pair these peeps with an Easter basket, or my Easter eggs?
+You can get the pattern for the classic Easter basket pattern here and the adorable crochet Easter eggs here.
 Both are also free here on the blog.

 Crochet Peep Pattern